Sunday 8th October 2023

 In 2002 Alda Milner-Barry, the first British women's Epee champion, donated a second trophy.
 The competition thus became a truly modern event.

-The new organising team, lead by Jon Willis, intend to restore the London International Open into a major European Event, bringing back top flight epee fencing to London.
-The plan, over 5 years, is to run the competition to professional standards, offering a format which will attract elite fencers and provide an opportunity for everyone on the domestic epee scene to take part in a true showcase event.
-This year the Men's & Women's competitions will be held on the same day.
-There is every prospect of a great atmosphere.
-For those who require accommodation, we have secured preferential rates with a local hotel.
+The organising team, lead by Jon Willis, intend to restore the London International Open into a major European Event, bringing back top flight epee fencing to London.
+The plan is to run the competition to professional standards, offering a format which will attract elite fencers and provide an opportunity for everyone on the domestic epee scene to take part in a true showcase event.
+Its current home of Leon Paul Centre is the perfect venue for this event as it continues to grow as an event in the fencing calendar.